Net Worth

 Despite the three YouTube channels we’ve mentioned so far in this article, the Kaji family has done an impressive job of diversifying their content through multiple YouTube channels.

-One of the biggest strategies they’ve followed is the same as fellow children’s YouTube entertainer, Blippi.
-Blippi did a fantastic job of translating his content into multiple languages to attract audiences from all over the world.
+One of the biggest strategies they’ve followed is the same as that of fellow children’s YouTube entertainer Blippi.
+Blippi did a fantastic job of translating his content into multiple languages to reach audiences around the world.
 Blippi’s most popular language channel was Español, and that’s exactly where Ryan’s World began.

 The Ryan’s World Español channel was launched on October 23rd, 2019, with a Japanese channel following shortly after, in November.
 Both channels would focus on translating the most popular videos on Ryan’s World and uploading them to the relevant language channel.
 Ryan’s World Español now has over 3.5 million subscribers.